-When working for a project at the version control system, the group members or the private project owners may not wish others to see what they are doing and what they did.
-They may prefer not to use version control system, rather than fear in leaking their work to unauthorized people.
-People usually have privacy consideration when placing sensitive data on a shared media, even though the media provider promised the data will be well protected [34].
-To reduce people’s concerns, the system needs to be developed with well-designed mechanism in making sure the safety of data.
-All the data must not be obtained by people without permission.
+When working on a project on a version control system, the group members or the private project owners may not wish other people to see what they are doing.
+They may prefer not to use a version control system, due to fears about leaking their work to unauthorized people.
+Users usually have privacy considerations when placing sensitive data on a shared media, even though the media provider promises that the data will be well protected [34].
+To reduce concerns, the system needs to be developed with a well-designed mechanism to ensure the safety of all data.
+None of the data should be obtained by people who do not have permission.

 Response time

-In user experience evaluation, page response time is an important factor in influent service quality [35].
-As defined by Miller of his basic advice regarding response times [36], one second is the maximum cap for user in feeling freely of navigation between pages.
-If response time of switching pages is longer than one second, user may feel waiting, and the experience would be reduced.
+In the user experience evaluation, the page response time was an important factor in influencing service quality [35].
+Regarding response times, Miller [36] defines one second as the maximum cap for a user in feeling that they are freely navigating between pages.
+If the response time in switching pages is longer than one second, the user may feel that they are waiting and the user experience would be reduced.

-To provide best user experience with fast response time, the times of database queries need to be fewer and fewer, because database query often costs much longer time than PHP internal processing.
-Large size content like images usage within pages should be also avoided as possible.
-The consideration of page response time should include delay of network connect speed, even though the Internet bandwidth today is much higher than years ago.
+To provide the best user experience with a fast response time, less time should be taken for database queries, as they often take much longer than PHP internal processing.
+Large content size, such as images within pages, should also be avoided as much as possible.
+The consideration of page response time should include any delays due to network connection speed.

 Platform compatibility

-Compatibility of website is about the similarity of web pages in expression when visits via different browsers and platforms [37].
-In the past years, during the development of Internet, Microsoft Internet Explorer as a built-in web browser of Microsoft Windows has been the most widely used web browser [38].
-At the age of Internet Explorer occupies absolutely the most market share of web browser (2005 and before), web designers should only need to consider how the pages displays on Internet Explorer, because users who use other browsers are minority groups with only fraction market share.
-However, after 2005, by the grown up of Mozilla Firefox, the market share of Internet browser is reducing day by day [38].
-More and more people start using operating systems other than Microsoft Windows, which Internet Explorer not supports, such as Linux.
-At same time, some Windows user also starts use other web browsers, because some browsers such as Mozilla Firefox, Google Chrome, Apple Safari and Opera have better compatibility of W3C standards.
-In the Browser Statistics form W3Schools.com [38], the market share of both Mozilla Firefox and Google Chrome after April of 2011 has already beyond the share of Internet Explorer.
-In order to provide similar experience for various browsers, a good way is to make sure the website is W3C compliance.
+Compatibility of a website is about the similarity in the expression of web pages when they are visited via different browsers and platforms [37].
+In the past few years, during the development of the Internet, Microsoft Internet Explorer, as a built-in web browser in Microsoft Windows, has been the most widely used web browser [38].
+In the early years of wide-spread web use (pre-2005) Internet Explorer occupied the largest market share of web browser use and web designers only needed to consider how pages would display on that browser, because users who used other browsers were in the minority, with only a fraction of the market share.
+However, after 2005, with the development of Mozilla Firefox, the market share of Internet Explorer browsers is reducing day-by-day [38].
+More and more people started using operating systems other than Microsoft Windows, such as Linux, which Internet Explorer does not support.
+At the same time, Windows users also started using other web browsers, such as Mozilla Firefox, Google Chrome, Apple Safari and Opera because these browsers had better compatibility with W3C standards.
+In Browser Statistics [38], the market share of both Mozilla Firefox and Google Chrome since April 2011 is already beyond the share of Internet Explorer.
+A good way to provide a similar experience in various browsers is to make sure the website is W3C compliant.

-Data from W3School Browser Display Statistics [39] shows there are still number of users using screen resolution of 1024x768 pixels.
-To avoid these users always to drag pages horizontally in browsing, the page must no wider than their maximized browser windows.
-This would make the 1024x768 screen users using the system much more relaxed.
+Data Browser Display Statistics [39] shows there are still a number of users using a screen resolution of 1024x768 pixels.
+To avoid those users having to drag pages horizontally when browsing, the page must be no wider than their maximized browser windows.
+This would make the 1024x768 screen users feel much more at ease when using the system.